stelligent/config-lint/README.md

 # Filters

-Each filter contains the following attirbutes:
+Each filter contains the following attributes:

 * type: everything should be "value" for now
 * key: the JMES path used to find data in a resource